-Your child will nave no problem getting their fruit intake when you present them with these easy banana carving creations!
+Your child will nave no problem getting their fruit intake when you present them with these easy banana fruit carving creations!

 I love bananas as much as the next guy.
 But my main use of them is in my cereal in the morning to get my daily dose of potassium.

-These banana food creations puts a new spin on the popular fruit that we all love to snack on.
+These banana food art creations puts a new spin on the popular fruit that we all love to snack on.
+Imagine the delight of seeing this banana fruit tree art at breakfast?

 What is food art?